davenaylor/postie/readme.txt

       * Automatically turn links to youtube into an embedded player
       * Added option to embed audio files with custom templates
       * Video options are now template based
+      * Image options are now solely template based, with several new default templates
   * Bug fixes
       * Uploading images from vodafone phones should now work